Gunman who killed 23 in a racist attack at a Walmart in El Paso pleads guilty to capital murder

 “Yes, your honor,” Crusius calmly responded.

-He has already been sentenced to 90 consecutive life terms at the federal level after pleading guilty to hate crimes and weapons charges.
+Medrano sentenced Crusius to life in prison without the possibility of parole.

+While one of his lawyers, Joe Spencer, told the court, "We offer our deepest condolences,” Crusius did not explicitly apologize Monday for his actions.

-“Patrick will leave prison only in a coffin on God’s time,” Spencer said Monday.
+“Patrick will leave prison only in a coffin on God’s time,” Spencer said.

+He also pleaded guilty Monday to 22 counts of aggravated assault with a deadly weapon, which were enhanced with violence and prejudice findings, in relation to 22 victims who were injured but survived the shooting.
+He was sentenced to 22 additional life sentences on those counts.

+Crusius has acknowledged he targeted Hispanics in the attack at the Walmart in the border city that was crowded with weekend shoppers from the U.S. and Mexico.

+Before the attack, Crusius appears to have been consumed by the immigration debate, posting online in support of building a border wall and praising the hard-line border policies of President Donald Trump, who was in his first term at the time.

+“He latched onto hateful rhetoric, particularly the dangerous and false narratives surrounding immigration being repeated in political discourse,” Spencer said.

-About 100 people from victims' families were seated in the courtroom gallery.
-They will be given the time to give victim impact statements starting Monday afternoon.
+Victims' families were expected to begin giving victim impact statements on Monday afternoon.
 Dozens made emotional statements during a similar hearing in federal court in 2023 that lasted for three days.

-The white community-college dropout was 21 years old when police say he drove more than 700 miles (1,100 kilometers) to El Paso from his home near Dallas.
-He posted a racist rant online that warned of a Hispanic "invasion," then opened fire with an AK-style rifle inside and outside the store.
-Crusius was arrested shortly after.

 The people who were killed at Walmart ranged in age from a 15-year-old high school athlete to elderly grandparents.
 They included immigrants, a retired city bus driver, a teacher, tradesmen including a former iron worker, and several Mexican nationals who had crossed the U.S. border on routine shopping trips.